sebastyijan-fi/hapsu/README.md

 - `.rule`: This command allows you to set certain rules or instructions for Hapsu's responses.
 For example, `.rule Answer in 60 words max` would instruct Hapsu to answer with maximum of 60 words.
 Note that this command is part of the user message, but not part of the conversation history.
 - `.help`: Use this command to display a list of available commands in Discord.

-Each channel has its own settings for `role` and `rule`, and maintains its own message history, Experiment with these commands to what works best for you!
+Each channel has its own settings for `role` and `rule`, and maintains its own message history, Experiment with these commands to see what works best for you!

 ## Quick Setup recap